-Canon 5D Mark III versus Panasonic GH5
+Canon 5D Mark III vs Panasonic GH5

 The Canon EOS 5D Mark III and the Panasonic Lumix DC-GH5 are two digital cameras that were announced, respectively, in March 2012 and January 2017.
 The 5D Mark III is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark III) and a Four Thirds (GH5) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (23 percent) than the Canon 5D Mark III.
 Moreover, the GH5 is markedly lighter (24 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.